icgc-argo/argo-docs/docs/release-notes/dictionary-releases.md

 **Release Date:** April 27, 2021

 ### Updates
-Two **new** data type tables have been added to the dictionary for submission:
+Two **new** clinical tables .have been added to the dictionary and the file template downloads for submission:
 1. **Immunotherapy**: For treatment regimens that include immunotherapy, these details can now be submitted.
-Similar to the `chemotherapy` and `hormone_therapy`, `immunotherapy drugs are recorded using the standardized vocabulary from the [RxNorm database](https://www.nlm.nih.gov/research/umls/rxnorm), provided by the NIH.
+Similar to the `chemotherapy` and `hormone_therapy`, `immunotherapy` drugs are recorded using the standardized vocabulary from the [RxNorm database](https://www.nlm.nih.gov/research/umls/rxnorm), provided by the NIH.

 2. **Family History**: A donor's familial relationships and familial cancer history.